Roy Hibbert: Coaching career

-On August 9, 2019, it was reported that Hibbert was hired by the Philadelphia 76ers as a player development associate.
+On August 9, 2019, it was reported that Hibbert was hired by the Philadelphia 76ers as a player development specialist on the coaching staff.
+He served this role until becoming a college basketball analyst for CBS Sports in 2022.

 National team career

 In the summer of 2007, Hibbert was the starting center on the U.S. team, which was composed of college players, at the 2007 Pan-American Games.
-In 2008, he began representing the Jamaica national team.
+In 2009, he expressed an interest to play for the Jamaica national team.
 He has dual U.S. and Jamaican citizenship due to his father.
-He was named captain of the team in 2010 and represented them in the 2010 Centrobasket.
+He was named captain of the Jamaican team in 2010 and represented them in the 2010 Centrobasket.